-The material is almost soapy soft. the stitching is string and neat.
 The carabiner that hooks to the three straps is lightweight and clearly up to the job.
 It is certainly the best pack-size-to-hung-size of any hammock I know.
 Its super-comfy for one to sleep in overnight as you can get really flat, and really cosy for two.
 But mostly Its ideal for travelling with; the luxury item on my minimal bike touring pack list.

 It may seem superfluous, but nothing beats sitting in a hammock while dinner cooks after a long day of cycling, sitting on the floor while dinner cooks after a long day of cycling or walking doesn’t even come close.

 The technology utilised by Grand Trunk is spot on: good grade carabiners (much nicer than most carabiners that come with hammocks); continuous loop gathering for increased suspension and ridge-line options; and the fabric they use is great -super strong, soft against the skin and incredibly lightweight.
 The holy trinity of techy fabric.

 Apparently it is tested to hold 40lbs of static weight per square inch (it's American!), which translates to being totally secure for hefty cyclists to jump into - or mum/dad and a couple of kids if you're going camping with your family!